You can add videos to:

 Squarespace supports embedding videos from YouTube, Vimeo, Animoto, and Wistia.
 These services are highly respected for their streaming quality, upload ease, and video playback control.

-For these reasons, Squarespace only offers built-in options for embedding videos.
-We don't support direct uploads.
-This helps your site load faster, enables visitors to share your videos, and provides multiple options for video hosting.
+Embedding videos from another host helps your site load faster, enables visitors to share your videos, and provides multiple options for video hosting.
+For these reasons, there's no option to upload a video directly to Squarespace.

 Before embedding a video on your site, upload the video to a supported external hosting service.
-Click the links below for their instructions:
+Click the links below for help with this:

 - Most Gallery Pages have more than one layout option.